Taking probiotics daily may be one of the best things you can do for your body.

 Why Women Need Probiotics

-The combination of yeast infections, urinary tract infections and bacterial vaginosis are estimated to affect 1 billion women per year.
+The combination of yeast infections, urinary tract infections, and bacterial vaginosis is estimated to affect 1 billion women per year.

 That is an insanely high number which means that these conditions are FAR too common.